buddhi1980/mandelbulber2/README.md

-## What this is
+## Universal Idea

-Mandelbulber generates 3-dimensional fractals.
+In summary, Mandelbulber generates 3-dimensional fractals.

-Explore trigonometric, hypercomplex, mandelbox, IFS and many other 3D fractals.
+Explore trigonometric, hyper-complex, Mandelbox, IFS, and many other 3D fractals.

-Render with a great palette of customized shaders and create stunning images and videos.
+Render with a great palette of customizable materials to shade and create stunning images and videos.

 The possibilities are literally **infinite**!